mitmproxy/mitmproxy/docs/src/content/_index.md

 The mitmproxy project's tools are a set of front-ends that expose common underlying functionality.

-**mitmproxy** is an interactive man-in-the-middle proxy for HTTP and HTTPS with a console interface.
+**mitmproxy** is an interactive, SSL/TLS-capable intercepting proxy with a console interface for HTTP/1, HTTP/2, and WebSockets.

 **mitmdump** is the command-line version of mitmproxy.
 Think tcpdump for HTTP.